sdiehl/wiwinwlh/tutorial.md

 ```

 Using a GADT we can express the type invariants for our language (i.e. only
 type-safe expressions are representable).
-Pattern matching on this GADTs then
+Pattern matching on this GADT then
 carries type equality constraints without the need for explicit tags.

 ~~~~ {.haskell include="src/12-gadts/gadt.hs"}